 SOCIAL CONNECTION: Museum Sage is a great opportunity for participants to connect with their date, their spouse, their co-workers, their school group, their friends, or people they don’t know yet.

 PERSONAL GROWTH: This isn’t just a way to get museum-goers to look at art and historical objects.
 Museum Sage develops mindfulness by using non-visual senses to explore the museum.
 And Museum Sage participants walk away with real insights that address their personal problems and opportunities.

 "A group of museum enthusiasts has created 'Art-o-mancy,' an activity that turns any museum into a “personal oracle.”
-Participants formulate a serious question related to their life, then are blindfolded and led through the museum by a guide.
-When they feel inspired to stop, the blindfold is removed and their guide helps them explore how whatever they are looking at (a painting, sculpture, even a blank wall or a fire extinguisher) sheds light on their inquiry.
-Art-o-mancy has been conducted at the Walker Art Center, the Minneapolis Institute of Arts and the Phillips Collection, among others.”
+Participants formulate a serious question related to their life, then are led through the museum by a guide.
+When they feel inspired to stop, their guide helps them explore how whatever they are looking at sheds light on their inquiry.
+Museum Sage has been conducted at the Walker Art Center, the Minneapolis Institute of Arts and the Phillips Collection, among others.”

 From the chapter 'It’s Personal: one size does not fit all.'
 Published by the American Alliance of Museums